manjaro-sway/manjaro-sway/README.md

 You can find the latest images on [manjaro-sway.download](https://manjaro-sway.download/).

-You can create a bootable USB stick using [Etcher](https://www.balena.io/etcher/) or a similar tool.
+You can create a boot-able USB stick using [Etcher](https://www.balena.io/etcher/) or a similar tool.

 Check out our [FAQ](SUPPORT.md) for additional hints.

+## Noteworthy side-projects

+Some projects evolved from the this sway distribution include:

+- tons of [github actions](https://github.com/orgs/manjaro-contrib/repositories?q=actions) to orchestrate iso-/image- and package-building, as well as repo-orchestration
+- [/weather](https://manjaro-sway.download/weather/auto) a waybar-targeting proxy for [open-meteo.com](https://open-meteo.com)
+- [/geoip](https://manjaro-sway.download/geoip) a no-fuzz wrapper for cloudflare geo-ip data
+- [mjr.sh](https://mjr.sh) a little service for shortening links, available in Manjaro Sway as the `mjr` cli

 ## Development